 This Special Revenue Fund is used to account for the Federal funds that the District received for Elementary and Secondary Emergency Relief II (ESSER II) allocated through the Coronavirus Response and Relief Supplement Appropriations (CRRSA) Act.
-Revenue for fiscal year 2021-2022 is expected to be approximately \$3.6 million.
+The projected revenue for fiscal year 2023-2024 is \$0.3 million which is \$3.3 million less than fiscal year 2022-2023.